apg/sigusr2.net/src/entry/stupid-programming-language-arguments.md

 Move along, and let people use whatever tools they need to use to get shit done, and spend time with their families.

 [^1]: This isn't really the whole story, but it's close enough for illustrative purposes.
+See [tel's reponse](https://lobste.rs/s/loyihq/stupid_programming_language_arguments/comments/tobv2j#c_tobv2j)
 [^2]: The punchline of the argument is that a dynamic language has but one single static type.

 [harper]: http://existentialtype.wordpress.com/2011/03/19/dynamic-languages-are-static-languages/